-Natural artifacts like magnolia leaves, flowers, or pinecones used in tandem with experimental approaches to sculptural media like body casting, plaster, and resin become physical embodiments of the way memories are pliable.
-As a natural result of using live materials, the sculptures are shape-shifters, slowly evolving in color and texture as they dry or come into contact with other media.
-I use repetitive construction techniques like sewing, braiding, and binding as metaphors for both the ritualistic aspects of mentally revisiting memories, and the emotional connections felt when physically revisiting sites of significance.
-With cyanotype photography processes I create indexical documents of passing time and capture echoes of specific places.
-I also make monoprints with collected natural artifacts which serve as quick, immediate documents of my intimate relationship with nature and it’s deep connection to the way I have interpreted my world since childhood.
+Natural artifacts like magnolia leaves, flowers, or pinecones used in tandem with experimental applications of sculptural media like body casting, plaster, and resin become physical embodiments of change and entropy.
+As an innate result of using live materials, the sculptures are shape-shifters, slowly evolving in color and texture as they decay and come into contact with other media.
+With cyanotype photography processes I create indexical documents of passing time and capture echoes of specific places and bodies.
+I make monoprints with collected natural artifacts which serve as quick, immediate documents of my intimate relationship with nature and it’s deep connection to the way I have interpreted my world since childhood.

 The entire studio process becomes a ritual in and of itself, celebrating the ephemeral and mirroring the psychological elasticity of remembering.
 The works create textured visual experiences that draw connections between human perceptions of the flow of time and the constancy of evanescence.